uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 ### Distinctness and unique keys

+The `DISTINCT` handling in the QGM paper cite above is a bit messy, so the solution proposed here differs a bit of the one described in that paper...

+@todo to be continued

 ### Query model transformations: query normalization stage

 Some normalization transformations are better/easier done with a representation at a higher level than our current